jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 <img src="../ILLOS/volere.jpeg" width="350px">

-### Use cases
+### Analyzing requirements

-Per Whitney (n.d.), "Use cases integrate the requirements into a comprehensive package that describes the interaction of the user with the system ...
+Requirements are often analyzed by grouping them into **use cases.** Per Whitney (n.d.), "Use cases integrate the requirements into a comprehensive package that describes the interaction of the user with the system ...
 The Use Case should describe the interaction between the actor and the system - what the actor does and how the system reacts."
 Note that actors include other software as well as people.
 Use cases are expressed textually, usually including these elements:

 - Overview
 - Notes